Iosevka-Mayukai/Iosevka-Mayukai/README.md

 ### Nerd Variant

 If you're using Nerd Patched Font variant, you should write **"Iosevka NF"** in text editor font settings.
 This will enable font with patched glyph and more ligature in your text editor.
-These variant using filename **"Iosevka Mayukai xxxxxxx Nerd Font Complete Windows Compatible"**, and placed inside **"nerd-patched-ttf"** instalation folder.
+These variant using filename **"Iosevka Mayukai xxxxxxx Nerd Font Complete Windows Compatible"**, and placed inside **"nerd-patched-ttf"** installation folder.

 ## Demo